Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_coupled.md

 SERVICE_REGISTRY_PORT=<exposed-port-of-the-serviceregistry-to-its-host>
 ```

-3) Create a `compose.yaml` file under your system setup folder and copy the selected sysytem's [compose file](#compose-files) contet into.
+3) Create a `compose.yaml` file under your system setup folder and copy the selected system's [compose file](#compose-files) content into.
 >**Learn more** about the [compose file](./about_compose_file.md).

 4) Run `docker compose up -d` command in the system setup folder in order to start the component with default config.